 Given that we were going to try this specialty only one time in our lives, we chose to have it at a restaurant that specializes in only cuy.
 Our local hosts recommended an off the beaten path Cuyeria (restaurant that specializes in cuy).
 The only available meal options were cuy fried or baked.
 We ordered the fried cuy (cuy chactado) and looked to the locals for tips on how to eat it.

 Though we didn’t find the taste particularly distinctive, we were glad to have had this once in a lifetime experience.

 On your foodie travels, don’t fear the non-traditional ingredients.
 Embrace the experience and try the dishes at restaurants that specialize in those unique specialties.

-By traveling through authentic food you will connect deeper to the local culture, people and place.
+By traveling through authentic foods you will connect deeper to the local culture, people, and place.

-In the comments below, share with us a surprising local specialty you experienced on your travels.
+In the comments below, share with us a surprising local specialty you’ve experienced on your travels.

 Don’t forget to sign up for our monthly newsletter here and get your free ebook on The 5 Best Ways to Find Authentic Food While Traveling.